JetBrains/kotlin-multiplatform-dev-docs/topics/compose/compose-test.md

    }
    ```

-3. Now, create a test file called `ExampleTest.kt`, and copy the following code into it:
+3. Create a test file called `ExampleTest.kt` and copy the following code into it:

     ```kotlin
     import androidx.compose.material.*